If you are upgrading to version 5.3 or higher of the SSR software, please refer to the Upgrade Considerations before proceeding.

 install128tapplication from the Linux shell

-The router upgrade process using the PCLI and the GUI is done in two stages: first, the software is downloaded, then it is installed.
-Using the
+The router upgrade process using the PCLI and the GUI is done in two stages: First, the software is downloaded, then it is installed.
+Use the

 install128t application steps through both of these processes.